 Improper irrigation can be either too much water or too little water, and the symptoms of stress from both can be indistinguishable.
 Proper irrigation requires a little investigation, continued monitoring and adjustments when necessary.

-Irrigation amount and frequency are dependant on:
+Irrigation amount and frequency are dependent on:

 Season, Air Temperature, Soil Texture, Soil Structure and Tree Species